hydra-genetics/hydra-genetics/docs/packaging_pipeline/package_pipeline.md

 Set pipeline version and pipeline name which must match an existing version and name found on github List all reference config files that should be used as arguments to the build script

+An example build script can be found in the [hydra-genetics github repo](https://github.com/hydra-genetics/hydra-genetics/tree/develop/build)

 ```bash
 # Example: TAG_OR_BRANCH="v0.18.3" PIPELINE_NAME="Twist_Solid" PIPELINE_GITHUB_REPO="https://github.com/genomic-medicine-sweden/Twist_Solid.git" bash build/build_conda.sh config/references/design_files.hg19.yaml config/references/novaseq.hg19.pon.yaml config/references/references.hg19.yaml